5 Pilates Exercises for Menopause Relief (& Why They Are Effective)

 Mental Health Benefits

 Pilates's emphasis on mind-body connection helps reduce stress and anxiety.
 The controlled breathing and mindful movements promote relaxation and mental clarity.
+It’s not a thoughtless exercise routine - there’s lots of detail and focus that can be great at getting you out of your head.

 Top 5 Pilates Exercises for Menopause Relief

-Exercise #1: Pelvic Curl
+Exercise #1: Pelvic Curl (Pelvic Tilts)

 The Pelvic Curl strengthens the core and lower back while gently stretching the spine.
+As your back and hips get tight, this small but important movement helps reconnect you to your core and regain mobility in your lower back.

 1. Lie on your back with knees bent, feet hip-width apart.